-The best 48-50inch TV’s are the perfect size for your home cinema setting.
-While they sound big, you’ll be surprised at how these TVs can fit into most average sized homes without looking to chunky, and most of them are even slimmer than the best 32-inch TVs.
+The best 48-inch to 50-inch TVs are the perfect size for your home cinema setting.
+You’ll be surprised at how these TVs can fit into most average sized homes without looking to chunky.
+Typically they'll cost less than the best 55-inch TVs too!

-And if gaming is your thing, then these TVs give you some great features, but to be more specific, check out our guide to the best gaming TVs too, if that's something that matters to you.
+And if gaming is your thing, then these 48-inch and 50-inch TVs give you some great features, but to be more specific, check out our guide to the best gaming TVs too, if that's something that matters to you.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.